stephen-usher/Hornby-Ringfield-DCC6-Adapter/README.md

  The optional 1uF capacitor helps dampen any voltage spikes from the motor.

+ The terminology used for the ends of the loco are based upon diesel locos with "forward" being the No.1 end and the rear the No.2 end.
+Hornby locos have the motor at the No.2 end.
+So, "Rail 1" connects to the front, undriven, bogie on a diesel and the loco with a tender driven steam loco and "Track 2" to the motor body.

  The DCC Decoder I use is the Bachmann E-Z Command 90 degree 6 Pin DCC Decoder (Ananlogue Compatible), 36-556RA.
 I've found that for Hornby motors CV10 (back-EMF cut-off) should be given the value 35 and CV212 (back-EMF strength) set to 128.

  Note: I've not yet tested the lighting but the circuit conforms to the specification given in the DCC Wiki.